 Physicists used extremely accurate atomic clocks to calculate how time flows more slowly the closer someone is to Earth.
-The researchers found that even a height difference of around 1 foot (33 centimeters) causes a measurable change in the passing of time.
+The researchers found that even a height difference of around 1 foot (33 centimeters) causes a measurable change in the passing of time, or time dilation.
 For example, if one twin spent 79 years living at an altitude 1 foot higher than her sister, the first twin would end up approximately 90 billionths of a second older, the researchers found.

 The scientists measured this by using super-sensitive clocks, each made of a single charged aluminum atom that vibrates between two energy levels over a million billion times per second.
 They placed one clock at a higher elevation in the lab than the other, and found, just as Einstein predicted, that the higher clock ran slightly faster than the lower clock.
 [Read about Einstein and 9 other mad scientists.]

 "You need to have really high accuracy to be able to tell the difference that a small height change is going to make on the tick rate of your clocks," said study leader James Chin-Wen Chou of the National Institute of Standards and Technology.
 "So I would say that although our clocks can clearly see it, people won't feel any difference."

 This so-called "time-dilation" effect is a consequence of Einstein's theory of general relativity, which posits that the gravity of a massive body – such as the Earth – warps the space-time around it, causing the flow of time to speed up or slow down depending on its distance from the mass.
 (Time is theorized to slow down the closer one gets to the massive body.)